Finding the right mattress can overwhelm you with brand advertisements, multiple choices, and competition in the US market.

 Recommendation

-- Innerspring mattresses are pretty versatile and work well for different sleeping habits.
+Innerspring mattresses are pretty versatile and work well for different sleeping habits.
 They’re good for combination sleepers because they’re bouncy and easy to move around on.

-- Saatva Classic Mattress is all about those innersprings!
+Saatva Classic Mattress is all about those innersprings!
 It’s got a tough innerspring base topped with another layer of responsive, individually pocketed coils.
 It contours to your body to relieve pressure points.

-Back in 1966, NASA created memory foam to make airplanes safer.
+Back in 1900’s, NASA created memory foam to make airplanes safer.
 Now, it’s used all across the mattress industry, in mattresses, pillows, blankets, and more.
 A memory foam mattress is made of a special type of polyurethane foam.
 This foam creates a feeling of being cradled.

-It’s good on comfort and right for individuals who sleep on their side or those who need extra softness due to pain or discomfort.
+When you lie down, it takes the shape of your body and bounces back slowly when you get up.
+It’s good for comfort and right for individuals who are side sleepers.
+Or even those who need extra softness due to pain or discomfort in their neck and back.

 Pros